Poverty porn: In charity

-The practice is controversial, as some believe it to be exploitative, whilst others praise the way it can allow organisations to reach their objectives.
+The practice is controversial, as some believe it to be exploitative, whilst others praise the way it can raise awareness of the issue of poverty.
 It has been common for charity organisations such as UNICEF and Oxfam to portray famine, poverty, and children in order to attract sympathy and increase donations.

 Although poverty porn can be seen as a tool to generate further donations, many believe it deforms reality as it portrays the image of an impotent society, entirely dependent on other western societies to survive, as well as being overly voyeuristic.

 It is a common debate to have as to whether it is justifiable or not to portray stereotypes and to use sensationalism in order to generate empathy.
-Chimamanda Ngozi Adichie, a Nigerian writer, notes that "The problem with stereotypes is not that they are untrue, but that they are incomplete.
+Chimamanda Ngozi Adichie, a Nigerian writer, said that "The problem with stereotypes is not that they are untrue, but that they are incomplete.
 They make one story become the only story."

 Throughout fundraising campaigns, charities attempt to interview those who they are trying to help, in order to get the word across to the general public.
 However, it is common for them to encounter ongoing refusal from those in desolated situations to take pictures or to publicly share their traumatic story.
 This further emphasizes the concept that being in an uneasy, not to say miserable, situation is a shameful one, and poverty porn in media exposes those who do not necessarily have the desire to be exposed.

 In one case, this "need" for voices to justify this style of fundraising resulted in an organization creating fictional "needy children", and sending out emotional letters, "written by" these nonexistent individuals.
 CNN exposed a school in South Dakota that raised millions of dollars by using "the worst of poverty porn," saying that "a school run by non-Indians is raising a fortune off of racial stereotypes."

 In media

 Poverty porn is used in media through visually miserable and disturbing images, that aim to trigger some sort of emotion amongst its audience.
-It is commonly thought however, that to expose one's misery publicly through images, interviews and other means, is an impermissible invasion of privacy.
+However, for many people in situations of extreme poverty, exposing one's misery publicly through images, interviews and other means, is an unacceptable invasion of privacy which can lead to verbal abuse and even violence.

 The use of one photo to label an entire country as destitute makes the audience falsely assume that the entire country share the same story.

 Alli Heller, a Nigerian writer and anthropologist says: "Imagine for a minute that you were chronically incontinent.
 Now imagine that you didn't have access to adult diapers or sanitary napkins ...
 Imagine how the acidity of the unremitting flow of urine burned away at your thighs, cracking your skin and leaving you vulnerable to painful infections.
 Imagine the shame you'd feel – a grown adult incapable of avoiding the small pool of urine you'd leave behind on a friend's chair after a visit ...
 Why must we highlight the extreme cases when the norm is bad enough?"